DominikStiller/tudelft-damage-identification/README.md

 ```
 * `pipelines`: a comma-separated list of pipeline directories (e.g. `data/pipeline_comp0_3,data/pipeline_comp0_5`).
 These pipelines should have been trained on the same dataset with different `--n_clusters`.

-## Data folder layout
-All data files (e.g. AE recordings and trained pipeline models) should be stored in `data/` which is not committed.
-The folder is structures as follows:
-* `data/Waveforms.csv`: first AE recording that Davide gave us
-* `data/pipeline_name/`: trained pipeline models for feature extraction and clustering